 In addition to reviewing customer risk assessment for the customer whose transaction triggered an STR, the suspicious transaction should be analyzed by focusing on factors such as products/services, transaction types, country/geography, customer attributes, reasons for reporting/detection.
 These information then shall be used for the FI's identification of risks, assessment, risk mitigation measure, and review of customer risk assessment processes.
-For example, when setting a threshold for transaction monitoring, it is useful to analyze suspicious transaction reporting status and review the risk assessment for a given customer's nature of business or transaction pattern and increase the detection sensitivity by lowering the threshold for certain client types or transaction patterns.
+For example, when setting a threshold for transaction monitoring, it is useful to analyze suspicious transaction reporting status and review the risk assessment for a given customer's nature of business or transaction pattern.
+FIs, then, shall increase the detection sensitivity by lowering the threshold for certain client types or transaction patterns taking into account their risks which are assessed as high.